shosetsuorg/shosetsu/README.md

 - [x] Parse a site and display novels
   - [x] Parse a novel and display
     - [x] parse a chapters of a novel and display
+    - [ ] iterate multiple pages of novels
 - [ ] Library saving
 - [ ] Tracking
 - [ ] Multiple sources